sveltejs/rfcs/text/0003-reactive-declarations.md

 ### Reactive stores

-[RFC 2](https://github.com/sveltejs/rfcs/blob/svelte-observables/text/0002-observables.md) introduced a proposal for reactive stores (the naming is TBD; the title of that RFC is 'Svelte observables', but at one point the favoured name was 'sources'.
-For now I'll refer to them as reactive stores, for alignment with reactive assignments and declarations).
+[RFC 2](https://github.com/sveltejs/rfcs/blob/svelte-observables/text/0002-observables.md) introduced a proposal for reactive stores.

 Briefly, the idea is that a reactive store exposes a `subscribe` method that can be used to track a value over time; *writable* stores would also expose methods like `set` and `update`.
 This allows application state to be stored outside the component tree, where appropriate.
 Inside templates, stores can be referenced with a `$` prefix that exposes their value: